 LUSH LAMB

 Place a pot over medium-high heat with a drizzle of oil.
 Pat the lamb dry with paper towel.
 When hot, fry the lamb until browned, 2-3 minutes (shifting occasionally).
-Add the carrot pieces and the diced onion to the pot.
+Add the Carrot pieces and the diced onion to the pot.
 Fry until golden, 3-4 minutes (shifting occasionally).

 SIMMERING STEW

-When the onion is golden, add the NOMU rub and the tomato paste.
+When the Onion is golden, add the NOMU rub and the tomato paste.
 Fry until fragrant, 1-2 minutes.
 Add the wine and simmer until almost all evaporated, 1-2 minutes.
 Add the tomato passata and 300ml of water.
 Lower the heat and simmer until slightly reduced and thickened, 10-12 minutes.
 In the final 1-2 minutes, add the peas and ½ the artichoke quarters.
 Add a sweetener (to taste) and season.

 HOMEMADE FLATBREAD